 Personal style, the distinctive manner of individual artists or architects, often decisively explains stylistic discrepancies among paintings, sculptures, and buildings of the same time and place.
-For example, in 1930, the American painter Georgia O'Keeffe (1887-1986) produced a series of paintings of flowering plants.
-One of them-Jack-in-the-Pulpit No. 4 (FIG. 1-5)-is a sharply focused closeup view of petals and leaves.
+For example, in 1930, American painter Georgia O'Keeffe (1887-1986) produced a series of paintings of flowering plants.
+One of them- Jack-in-the-Pulpit No. 4 (FIG. 1-5)-is a sharply focused close-up view of petals and leaves.
 O'Keeffe captured the growing plant's slow, controlled motion while converting the plant into a powerful abstract composition of lines, forms, and colors (see the discussion of art historical vocabulary in the next section).
-Only a year later, another American artist, Ben Shahn (1898-1969), painted The Passion of Sacco and Vanzetti (FIG. I-6), a stinging commentary on social injustice inspired by the trial and execution of two Italian anarchists, Nicola Sacco and Bartolomeo Vanzetti.
+Only a year later, another American artist, BEN SHAHN (1898-1969), painted The Passion of Sacco and Vanzetti (FIG. 1-6), a stinging commentary on social injustice inspired by the trial and execution of two Italian anarchists, Nicola Sacco and Bartolomeo Vanzetti.
 Many people believed that Sacco and Vanzetti had been unjustly convicted of killing two men in a robbery in 1920.
 Shahn's painting compresses time in a symbolic representation of the trial and its aftermath.
 The two executed men lie in their coffins.
-Presiding over them are the three members of the commission (headed by a college president wearing academic cap and gown) who declared that the original trial was fair and cleared the way for the executions.
-Behind, on the wall of a stately government building, hangs the framed portrait of the judge who pronounced the initial sentence.
-Personal style, not period or regional style, sets Shahn's canvas apart from O'Keeffe's.
-The contrast is extreme here because of the very different subjects that the artists chose.
-But even when two artists depict the same subject, the results can vary widely.
-The way O'Keeffe painted flowers and the way Shahn painted faces are distinctive and unlike the styles of their contemporaries.
-(See the "Who Made It?" discussion on page 6.)

-I-6 BEN SHAHN, The Passion of Sacco and Vanzetti, 1931-1932.
-Tempera on canvas, $7'\frac{1}{2}'' \times 4'$.
+Presiding over them are the three members of the commission (headed by a college president l-6 Ben Shahn, The Passion of Sacco and Vanzetti, 1931-1932.
+Tempera on canvas, $7'\frac{1}{2}''\times 4'$.
 Whitney Museum of American Art, New York (gift of Edith and Milton Lowenthal in memory of Juliana Force).